 In August 2014, the IT security company Hold Security revealed that Russian hackers had stolen 1.2 billion logins and passwords on 420,000 websites around the world.
-And this would have allowed the group of hackers "CyberVor" to access 500 million email accounts.
-Hackers used programmed botnets to visit sites and perform vulnerability tests.
-In order to exploit SQL injection vulnerabilities and access databases.
-If the attack is notifiable on a large scale, it has ultimately had no major consequences.
-According to the FBI, the information has only been used in a large spam campaign on social networks for instance but this hacking record remains a mystery for the organization.
+And this could potentially have allowed the group of hackers "CyberVor" to access 500 million email accounts.
+Hackers used programmed botnets to visit sites and perform vulnerability tests in order to exploit SQL injection vulnerabilities and access databases.
+While the attack is significant on account of its scale, it has ultimately had no major consequences.
+According to the FBI, the information has only been used in a large spam campaign on social networks (for instance) while the real intent of this hacking record remains a mystery for the organization.

-Last year, Yahoo! announced it had suffered a cyber attack in 2014 that affected 500 million user accounts.
-It had constituted the largest massive hacking of individual data directed against a single company.
+In 2014, Yahoo! announced it had suffered a cyber attack in 2014 that affected 500 million user accounts constituting the largest massive hacking of individual data directed against a single company.
 Names, dates of birth, telephone numbers and passwords were stolen.
-If the company had assured that the banking data had not been affected, it recommended its users to be careful.
-Before that, in 2012, the hacker “Peace” had sold 200 million dollars of usernames and passwords for $1900.
+While the company assured users that banking data had not been affected, it nonetheless recommended caution.
+Prior to this event, in 2012, the hacker “Peace” had sold 200 million usernames and passwords for $1900.

 Because bad things always come in threes...

-... in March, Yahoo! has confessed being hacked once again.
-This time, "only" 32 million accounts had been affected.
-This cyberattack relaunched the investigation of the 2014 hack, as the attackers used a stolen tool that year.
-So they created malicious cookies allowing them to log in without the passwords.
-As a result for Yahoo!, the firm was bought by Verizon in 2017 for $ 4.5 million instead of the $ 4.8 million announced in 2016.
-Update: Finally, Yahoo has just admitted that all the 3 billion user accounts had been hacked in 2013.
-This cyber-attack is the most important in the Internet history.
+... in March, Yahoo! confessed to being hacked once again.
+This time, "only" 32 million accounts were affected.
+But the cyberattack relaunched the investigation of the 2014 hack, as the attackers used a tool stolen that year, allowing them to create malicious cookies and log in without passwords.
+A direct result of this is that the firm was bought by Verizon in 2017 for $ 4.5 million instead of the $ 4.8 million announced in 2016.
+Update (Dec 2018): Yahoo has now admitted that all of the 3 billion user accounts had been hacked in 2013.
+This cyber-attack is the most significant in Internet history.